 You will be marked late if you enter your class after the bell has rung.

 You will be marked absent if you do not attend class.
-Absences are delivered every night via phone calls and emails to your families.
+Absences are delivered every night via phone calls, emails, or SMS message to your families.

-Please be aware that habitual absenteeism will likely result in you not being successful in your class(es).
+Please be aware that habitual absenteeism will cause you to become unsuccessful in your class(es).
 Make sure you attend on time, every day.

 High School Apprenticeship (HSAP) is a program designed to help you learn a trade while earning money and up to 8 optional high school credits.